JTimothyKing/PWC/README.md

 - The Perl solutions require a sufficiently recent Perl interpreter, plus any CPAN modules that they use.
 - The C# solutions require the .NET SDK.
+- The Python solutions require a Python interpreter.

 I recommend using [perlbrew](https://perlbrew.pl/) to install and use an appropriate version of Perl.
 These projects require at least Perl 5.38.